FAQs for in-person invigilated exams at exam centres

 2. What equipment will I need to sit the exam in person at an exam centre?

 All equipment you need to sit your exam will be provided at the exam centre.
+For further specification details, please see the Examination Handbook.

 You will not be able to bring your own equipment to your exam centre, unless permitted through Access arrangements.